ballerina-platform/module-ballerinax-salesforce/ballerina/modules/soap/Module.md

    <img src=https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-sfdc/master/docs/setup/resources/create-connected-apps.png alt="Create Connected Apps" width="50%" style="border:1px solid #000000">

-    - Here we will be using https://test.salesforce.com as we are using sandbox enviorenment.
+    - Here we will be using https://test.salesforce.com as we are using sandbox environment.
 Users can use https://login.salesforce.com for normal usage.

     <img src=https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-sfdc/master/docs/setup/resources/create_connected%20_app.png alt="Create Connected Apps" width="100%" style="border:1px solid #000000">

-4. After the creation user can get consumer key and secret through clicking on the `Manage Consume Details` button.
+4. After the creation user can get consumer key and secret through clicking on the `Manage Consumer Details` button.

    <img src=https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-sfdc/master/docs/setup/resources/crdentials.png alt="Consumer Secrets" width="100%" style="border:1px solid #000000">

 5. Next step would be to get the token.
-    - Log in to salesforce in your prefered browser and enter the following url.
+    - Log in to salesforce in your preferred browser and enter the following url.
   `https://<YOUR_INSTANCE>.salesforce.com/services/oauth2/authorize?response_type=code&client_id=<CONSUMER_KEY>&redirect_uri=<REDIRECT_URL>`
    - Allow access if an alert pops up and the browser will be redirected to a Url like follows.
   `https://login.salesforce.com/?code=<ENCODED_CODE>`